-B. A practical paper (20%) It is done for each module that has practical sessions in the form of OSPE (Objective Structured Practical Examination) which is a multi-station examination consists of approximately 15-20 stations.
-One minute for each station.
+B. A practical Assessment (20%) It is done for each module that has practical sessions in the form of slide show presentation, usually consists of 20 slides, one min. each.

 Note: Full compensation operates between the written and practical papers.
 It is not necessary to pass each individual examination component but students must achieve the pass mark for the examination as a whole.